 Queenstown, Wilderness Railway, Strahan and Gordon River Cruise

 Step back in time with a stunning train journey departing Queenstown Station and travelling the steep grades of the rack and pinion that the West Coast Wilderness Railway is renowned for.
 Enjoy the premium seating in the Wilderness Class including snacks, lunch and drinks.
 The King River Gorge and old growth rainforest complete our railway experience.
 We drive to the historic township of Strahan later in the afternoon and check into our accommodation for the next two nights.
+Tonight, indulge in a delicious Seafood Buffet Dinner.
 (Day 3 Breakfast, Lunch, Dinner, Overnight in Strahan)

 Cradle Mountain, Tasmanian Devil Sanctuary and Stanley

-Today we continue our Tasmania Tour by leaving this spectacular wilderness behind and by travelling to Stanley, a charming fishing village.
+Today we continue our Tasmania Tour by travelling to Stanley, a charming fishing village.
 We take a guided tour of the Historic Site Highfield and make our way to the top of The Nut.
-Take the exhilarating climb to the summit or enjoy an easy chairlift journey up and down the most photographed land formation of Tasmania.
+Take the exhilarating climb to the summit or enjoy an easy chairlift journey up and down the most photo-graphed land formation of Tasmania.
 Either way the views and peaceful air will be worth the effort.
 You will have time for a stroll along the beach before or after dinner, or just unwind and relax.
 (Day 6 Breakfast, Lunch, Dinner, Overnight in Stanley)

 Launceston, Tamar Valley, Beaconsfield, Cataract Gorge, Ledgerwood, Derby and Bicheno